Skip to content

 Families will all have different ways of showing affection and you need to be careful not to impose your way on others.
 If touch has meant something other than affection to a young person in the past, they might not understand that when you try to show them affection.

-- Put in place clear rules that say bullying is not acceptable and what actions will be taken if the hosts suspect bullying or are told of bullying happening;
+• Put in place clear rules that say bullying is not acceptable and what actions will be taken if the providers suspect bullying or are told of bullying happening;

-- Make it clear what the expectations and rules are in placement;
+• Make it clear what the expectations and rules are in your home for everyone;

-You should be clear about how long the young person can be left on their own for and whether the young person can be left alone at night if you are in phone contact with them.
-This should be detailed in the Placement Plan and is an important step towards independent living.
+You should be clear about how long the young person can be left on their own and whether the young person can be left alone at night, if agreed by the Care team.
+This should be discussed and agreed at the initial planning meeting, with the social worker and regularly reviewed in care team Meetings.
+It is an important step towards independent living.
+We record this in the living arrangement agreement or within the care team meeting.

 Be sensitive to how the young person reacts to having their photo taken.